 One of our friends has a very colorful past – to put it mildly.
 He has done crazy things, like snorting coke off a hooker’s body (we presume not a dead hooker’s body, but he never said and we never asked).
 He has a regular appointment for a dominatrix to peg his bum, and gave us these infamous words of wisdom: “never ask a dominatrix to ‘really surprise you this time’”.
 Oh, and did we mention he is married and cheating on his wife?
 You would think that if anyone could be trusted and able to deal with our swinging lifestyle it would be this guy.
 Nope.
 He knows all about it, and this swinging thing blows his mind.
 He is super worried for us and keeps telling us how terrible it is (that is when he isn’t doing drugs, visiting his dominatrix, or cheating on his wife).

-You should be careful entering the swinging lifestyle.
+You should be careful entering the swinging lifestyle and even more careful about who you share your decision with.
 You may think friends will be accepting but you just can’t predict who will or won’t understand.

-If you are lucky enough to have supportive friends, you still need to worry about family, co-workers, employers, neighbors, your kids’ friends and their parents, and so many more.
-We have heard too many stories about family members shunning swinging relatives.
-You may think it is illegal or impossible to be fired as a swinger.
+If you are lucky enough to have supportive friends, you still need to worry about family, co-workers, employers, neighbors, your kids’ friends and their parents, people you know from church, and so many more.
+We have heard too many stories about family members shunning their swinging relatives.
+You may think it is illegal or impossible to be fired for being a swinger.
 Unfortunately there are creative ways an employer or co-worker can make your life hellish until you quit or get fired over some manufactured reason.

 It’s not fair, but it’s a real risk, and you should talk it over before charging forward and enjoying the sexy swinging lifestyle.
 To help minimize this risk, check out our page about privacy safeguards.